Alternating Direction Method of Multipliers for Constrained Iterative LQR in Autonomous Driving: ADMM-based Constrained iLQR Algorithm for Motion Planning

 Substitute \eqref{eq:policy1} and \eqref{eq:policy2} to the Taylor expansion of perturbed Q-function, and then the difference, gradient, and Hessian of the value function are given by

 As follows, the backward pass is recursively conducted by calculating \eqref{eq:policy1}-\eqref{eq:policy2} and \eqref{eq:policy4}-\eqref{eq:policy5}, until the first time stamp is reached.

-Then, after the backward pass is completed, the third step is carried out, which is the so-called forward pass.
+Then, after the backward pass is completed, the third step is carried out, which is the so-called the forward pass.
 In the forward pass, the actual trajectory will be generated using the system dynamics and the control action pre-determined by \eqref{eq:policy1} and \eqref{eq:policy2}.
 Here, we have

-After an iteration for all three steps is completed, the nominal trajectory $(\hat x,\hat u)$ will be updated to a new feasible trajectory.
+Remarkably, the basic idea of the iLQR is to find the optimal control action $\delta u(\tau)^*$ in the backward pass to drive the system, such that the nominal trajectory $(\hat x,\hat u)$ can be updated to a new feasible trajectory in the forward pass.
 In the end, it will converge to the optimal trajectory asymptotically.